cdhooper/amiga_devtest/README.md

     packet types that a filesystem may use.
 This is especially true if it's an older driver that can't handle the packet standards which support larger (4GB+) media.
 Devtest will test most known trackdisk commands and report whether they are supported.
+**WARNING: The -d option enables the write benchmark, which is destructive to any data on the drive!**
     Example:
 ```
     9.OS322:> devtest -t a4091.device 1 -d
     TD_GETGEOMETRY     Success  4194304 x 512  C=8192 H=32 S=16 Type=0